We Bare Bears: Plot

+Episodes

 Production

 The show was created by cartoonist Daniel Chong, who had previously worked as a story artist for Pixar and Illumination Entertainment.
 The show is based on his webcomic The Three Bare Bears, which features the same characters.
 This webcomic was uploaded online from 2010 to 2011, running for ten strips.
-Chong has said he first drew the bears, including drawing them in a stack, in an attempt to make his girlfriend's niece laugh.
+Chong has said he first drew the Bears, including drawing them in a stack, in an attempt to make his girlfriend's niece laugh.
 Chong also said that, after a different pilot he was working on did not get picked up, he wanted to pitch something else, "and this was just the closest thing near me!"
 Chong said that doing the comic helped a lot with the show, especially in providing the dynamic between the three main characters, though the characters have also evolved a lot from the comic.

 Billed as a comedy, the show is a production of Cartoon Network Studios, which developed the program with Chong as part of their shorts development program.
 It was announced during the network's 2014 upfront.
-According to Chong, much of the pilot was done with traditional watercolors, then digitally altered, to give "a naturalistic feel", but traditional work was not possible for a full show so he and the art director found a digital way to produce a "painterly feel", using references such as Peanuts cartoons, children's book illustrators like Tomi Ungerer and E. H. Shepard, and The Many Adventures of Winnie the Pooh.
+According to Chong, much of the pilot was done with traditional watercolors, then digitally altered, to give "a naturalistic feel", but traditional work was not possible for a full show so he and the art director found a digital way to produce a "painterly feel", using references such as Peanuts, children's book illustrators like Tomi Ungerer and E. H. Shepard, and The Many Adventures of Winnie the Pooh.

 Nom Nom and Charlie were initially voiced by Ken Jeong and Tom Arnold, respectively, before getting recast sometime before airing.
 Episodes, other than specials and shorts, were 11 minutes long.